 "Come on we have to get ready."
 Krista sighed and nudged Delta Rue towards the stairs.
 They had a little less than two hours to get packed up for a week's vacation, and Krista had no idea where they were going.
 Roo had told her nothing, and it frustrated her beyond belief.

 Delta Rue didn't appreciate being pushed along; she tried to squirm away from her mother, but it was futile.
-Eventually she sighed exasperatedly (where on earth had she picked that up?
+Eventually the child sighed exasperatedly (where on earth had she picked that up?
 Well, two guesses really.
-Krista or Payton, both parents were bad for that little habit) "Get ready for what?"
+Krista or Payton- both parents were bad for that little habit) "Get ready for what?"

 "We're going on a little trip.
 Apparently."
 Krista huffed a little, still not sure what on earth Roo was thinking; there was no way they would be ready to go, to a place that Krista had no idea of, by seven pm.
 She shook her head slightly.
 "Let's just get packed up, okay?"

 "Well… where are we going?" right, she had to expect her daughter to ask her that question.

 Krista paused for a moment; physically stopped on the stairs, while her mind spun quickly trying to find something useful.
 "It's a surprise."
 She smiled brightly.

 Delta Rue's brows furrowed together slightly as she looked at her mother.
 She was happy and excited, but she was confused.
 She was used to rational thinking due to her mother.
 Seeing Krista clearly just as confused as her did little to settle her; for a child her age, she certainly had a lot of questions to ask.
 "But why all of a sudden?"